Key Quote

 Technique 1 — CHIASMUS / ANTITHETICAL PARALLELISM

-Shakespeare employs chiasmus (a rhetorical structure where two phrases are reversed) — 'fair is foul' mirrors 'foul is fair' — creating a sense of moral inversion (turning upside down).
-The antithetical (directly opposing) pairing collapses the distinction between good and evil, suggesting that in this world moral categories are arbitrary (based on random choice rather than reason).
+Shakespeare employs chiasmuschiasmus — A rhetorical device where two phrases are reversed in structure — 'fair is foul' mirrors 'foul is fair' — creating a sense of moral inversioninversion — turning upside down.
+The antitheticalantithetical — Directly opposite or contrasting pairing collapses the distinction between good and evil, suggesting that in this world moral categories are arbitraryarbitrary — based on random choice rather than reason.

-The trochaic tetrameter (a rhythmic pattern of stressed-unstressed syllables, four per line) — distinct from the iambic pentameter used by human characters — marks the Witches as otherworldly.
+The trochaic tetrametertrochaic tetrameter — A metre of four stressed-unstressed beats per line, creating a chanting rhythm — distinct from the iambic pentameter used by human characters — marks the Witches as otherworldly.
 Their irregular rhythm mirrors the disruption they bring to the natural and moral order.

 Key Words